aws-samples/amazon-sagemaker-integration-with-snowflake/README.md

 select SYSTEM$GET_PRIVATELINK_CONFIG();
 ```

-Response output will have follwing details:
+Response output will have following details:
 * `privatelink-account-name`
 * `privatelink-internal-stage`
 * `privatelink-account-url`
 * `privatelink-ocsp-url`
 * `privatelink-vpce-id`

-The above resources are needed for private link setup.
-See [Private Link setup](# Private Link setup).
+The resources above are needed for private link setup.
+See [Private Link setup](#private-link-setup).

 Get Snowflake VPC ID using the following command